 Bone density scan (DXA scan)

-A bone density scan (DXA) scan can be used to check your bone mass.
-It checks the thickness of your bones to see if you have a higher risk of a bone fracture.
+A bone density scan (DXA) scan can be used to check the density of your bones.
+If your bone density is low, you have a higher risk of a bone fracture.

 What is a bone density scan?